-OP is divided into: Contracts and Grants Staff, Standards Implementation Staff, and the Public Affairs and Information Group.
+OP is divided into: The Immediate Office, Contracts and Grants Staff, Standards Implementation Staff, and Integration and Metrics Staff.

 Contracts and Grants Staff: Each year OP sponsors several competitive grant and cooperative agreement programs related to food safety and human health issues.
 These grants/cooperative agreements provide Federal and State Agencies with the opportunity to enhance or develop new and existing programs in food and feed safety and defense.OP also manages various sole source and fixed price contract programs with states.
 These contract programs benefits states with technical training, familiarity with federal requirements and more uniform enforcement of consumer laws through cooperation and coordination with FDA.
 The contract programs allow FDA to enlarge coverage of the Official Establishment Inventory (OEI) and also to redirect resources to other priorities.

 The purpose and focus of the programs are to leverage state regulatory resources, enhance coverage of FDA regulated food and feed establishments, and cultivate positive working relationships with state programs

 Standards Implementation Staff: The FDA, along with selected state program managers, worked to develop a set of standards that could be used by the states as a guide for continuous improvement for state food manufacturing programs.
 These standards were designed to be used as a foundation for creating, implementing, documenting, and operating a state food manufacturing program.
 States choose to implement the Manufactured Food Regulatory Program Standards (MFRPS) as an option under their state food contracts.
 OP has created the Standards Implementation Staff to assist states with the MFRPS.
 The current staff of standard specialists are located in the field and assist states with: Self-assessments, gap analysis, technical guidance to promote compliance with the MFRPS, promote sharing and exchange of best practices related to implementation of the MFRPS, and development and improvement of the Standards.
 The Standards Implementation Staff also provides support for State Cooperative Programs including the Retail Food Protection Program, the Shellfish Sanitation Program, and Milk Safety Program.
 The State Cooperative Program Specialists are located in the field and provie assistance to their respective national FDA teams and State, local, tribal, and territorial rgulatory jurisdictions, as requested.